TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/04_lesson/worksheet.md

 print(b)
 ```

-Run the program, what is the output?
+Run the program.
+What is the output?
 <br><br>

 Write code to swap the values of variables `a` and `b`.